dhappy/TRWBL/v12/TRWBL/teams/by/logistic/Calendars.md

 ### 0⁄♐⁄16

-Theoretically, Trump could take on an active role in the system & the year zero, then, would have begun 2025⁄1⁄20.
+Theoretically, 🍊 could take on an active role in the system & the year zero, then, would have begun 2025⁄1⁄20.
 The President of the U.S. is the captain of the [[Gold Team]] which represents the existing establishment.
-It is not infeasible that Trump might claim the title &, if so, it would be all the better for what are initially his [co-conspirators](Hard%20Reset) who would then have access to the largess of these United States.
+It is not infeasible that 🍊 might claim the title &, if so, it would be all the better for what are initially his [co-conspirators](Hard%20Reset) who would then have access to the largess of these United States.

 In that situation, today is 0⁄♐⁄16.